shinesolutions/swagger-aem/ruby/README.md

 swagger_aem is a ruby client generated from [Swagger AEM specification](https://github.com/shinesolutions/swagger-aem) using [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen).

 This ruby client returns raw HTTP response AS-IS.
-If you are looking for an abstraction layer with resource oriented API and response handling, check out [ruby_aem](https://github.com/shinesolutions/ruby_aem).
+Check out [ruby_aem](https://github.com/shinesolutions/ruby_aem) for an abstraction layer with resource-oriented API and convenient response handling.

 Tested with AEM 6.0, 6.1, and 6.2, using ruby 1.9, 2.0, 2.1, 2.2, 2.3 .